 - 3 cups flour all-purpose, whole wheat, or a mix

-- 1 tbsp lemon zest optional but terrific
+- 1 tablespoon lemon zest optional but terrific

 - 2 large eggs

 - ½ cup melted butter or liquid oil such as olive or sunflower oil

 - 1 ½ cups powdered sugar

 - 1 tablespoon vanilla